samuelpiyush/myosa-secure-ride-system/myosa-secure-ride-system.md

 ## Features (Detailed)

-### 1. Wireless Helmet Verification
+### 1. Mandatory Helmet Enforcement
-An ESP32 inside the helmet collects proximity and pressure/temperature data to verify that the helmet is worn.
+The system ensures that the vehicle ignition remains locked unless the rider is wearing the helmet.
+Helmet verification is mandatory and is continuously monitored to prevent ignition bypass or misuse.

-### 2. Secure BLE Communication
+### 2. Wireless Helmet–Bike Communication
-A low-latency, encrypted BLE link transmits the helmet-worn confirmation to the MYOSA board.
+A secure, low-latency wireless link is established between the helmet-mounted ESP32 and the vehicle-mounted MYOSA ESP32.
+Helmet status is transmitted using Bluetooth Low Energy (BLE), ensuring a fully wireless and reliable connection.

-### 3. Ignition Interlock System
+### 3. Sensor-Based Ignition Control
-The MYOSA ESP32 activates a relay through a MOSFET only after successful helmet verification.
+Multiple sensors are used to confirm valid helmet wear conditions:
+Only when valid sensor conditions are satisfied does the system activate the ignition relay.

-### 4. Anti-Theft Detection
+### 4. Crash Detection and Emergency Alerting
-The onboard MPU6050 detects unauthorized movement and triggers alerts via Wi-Fi.
+The onboard motion sensor continuously monitors vehicle movement.
+Sudden abnormal motion or impact patterns can be detected to identify crash or theft scenarios, triggering alert mechanisms via wireless communication.

-### 5. Real-Time Status Display
+### 5. Low-Cost and Scalable Design
-An OLED screen displays system states such as “Helmet Required”, “Ready”, and “Alert Mode”.
+Its modular architecture allows easy scalability, future feature expansion, and adaptation to different vehicle platforms.

 ## Usage Instructions

 1. Power the vehicle-mounted MYOSA board.
 2. Power the helmet ESP32 module.
 3. Wear the helmet properly.
-4. Wait for the “Ready” status on the OLED display.
+4. Wait for the helmet "Worn" and Ignition Enabled status on the OLED display.
-5. Start the vehicle once the ignition relay is enabled.
+5. Start the vehicle once the ignition is enabled.

 ## Tech Stack